statlink/CompositionalData/CompositionalData.md

 ### General purpose packages

 -   `r pkg("Compositional")`: Regression, classification, contour plots, hypothesis testing and fitting of distributions for compositional data are some of the functions included.
-We further include functions for percentages (or proportions).
+The packages further includes functions for percentages (or proportions).

 -   `r pkg("compositions")`: Provides functions for the consistent analysis of compositional data (e.g. portions of substances) and positive numbers (e.g. concentrations).

--   `r pkg("coda.base")`: A minimum set of functions to perform compositional data analysis using the log-ratio approach introduced by John Aitchison (1982).
-Main functions have been implemented in c++ for better performance.
+-   `r pkg("coda.base")`: A minimum set of functions to perform compositional data analysis using the log-ratio approach introduced by Aitchison (1982).
+Main functions have been implemented in C++ for better performance.

 -   `r pkg("easyCODA")`: Univariate and multivariate methods for compositional data analysis, based on log-ratios.
 Accent is given to simple pairwise log-ratios.
 Selection can be made of log-ratios that account for a maximum percentage of log-ratio variance.
 Various multivariate analyses of log-ratios are included in the package.